 Step 2: Craft the donation appeal you want to send all contacts.

 Step 3: Choose the date and time when you want to send the message to all your contacts

-Once you hit finish, the broadcast is sent to all the contacts in your phonebook.
+Once you hit finish, the broadcast is sent to all the contacts in your contact list.

 Next, let’s go over text-to-donate using P2P texting.

 Text-to-donate using peer to peer texting

 Churches can leverage P2P texting to engage with people from their congregation and ask them if they are willing to donate during the course of the conversation.
 If they respond positively, you can send them the link to go through with the donation.